Santiq22/urban-heat-islands/README.md

 Plots and notebooks provide exploratory analysis and visual summaries:

 - **EDA** of weather data and final datasets.
-- **Spatial visualizations**: RGB maps of Manhattan/Bronx with UHI and building heights.
+- **Spatial visualizations**: RGB maps of Manhattan/Bronx with UHI indeces and building heights.
 Heatmap of Sentinel and Landsat indeces spatial distribution.
-- **Model evaluation**: Learning curves, feature importance plots.
+- **Model evaluation**: Learning curves and feature importance plots.

 All generated figures are collected in the `plots/` folder.